Yagrr/etchasketch/README.md

 ## Odin: Etch-a-sketch

-An in-browser implementation of an Etch-a-sketch to practice DOM manipulation
+An in-browser implementation of an Etch-a-sketch to practice DOM manipulation.
+This project is part of The Odin Project foundations course.

 ## To do's